whileloop-png/stackoverflow/README.md

 <div align="center">
   <h3>Exception Caught ..
 Stack Overflow 👋</h3>
   <p>i do stuff..</p>
-  <p>this github is full of either dead projects or projects im currently working on</p>
+  <p>this github is full of either dead projects or projects i dont really care about</p>
+  <p>currently working on stuff that is NOT shown here, (alot of the shit in this github is garbage)</p>
   <p><a href="https://www.loader.boykizr.xyz">my website</a></p>
 </div>